Skip to Main Content

 I know that hair is often split up into different parts when coloring it: roots, mid-lengths and ends.
 I’ve heard that each section requires a different processing time.
 How do I know which section is which, and how much time it needs to process color?
 This seems so complicated!

 Think of your hair in 3 sections: roots (new outgrowth of hair), mid-lengths, and ends (about an inch or two up from the bottom of your hair).
-Hair color processes on these sections differently.
+Hair color processes on these parts differently.
 Of course, if you are only touching up your roots, you don’t need to apply color to the whole head of hair.
 In fact, you shouldn't apply color to your mid-lengths and ends each time you color as that can cause color to become too dark and dull.
 But if you're coloring your hair for the first time, or changing the shade of your hair color, you should apply the color to the different sections of your hair with different processing times.

 Always start at your roots (unless you are lightening your hair for the first time), If you're covering gray roots, the color needs more processing time.
 But even if you don't have gray hair, the hair at your roots is new outgrowth, and takes a bit more time.
 It's a good idea to give your roots the most time to absorb color—at least a 10 minute head start, 20 minutes if you have stubborn grays at your roots.
 But please remember that you should not apply color all over every time you color (see above).